Register to Vote

 Our Santa Barbara region is joining thousands of sites across the US to get us all ready to vote.
 We want every citizen to have that chance to choose who and what will govern us.
 In every election, non-voters can have a huge impact on the results.
 Don’t be a non-voter!

-The Public Libraries and the League of Women Voters have partnered to offer help to register and to get ready to vote on September 25.
+The Public Libraries and the League of Women Voters have partnered to offer help to register and to get ready to vote on September 22, 2020 (this year we will do it virtually online).
 Our participating libraries are: Goleta, SB Central, Eastside, Montecito, Carpinteria, Buellton and Solvang.
-Plus Carpinteria Albertsons!

-The Housing Authority of City of SB is also having a Voting Registration and Preparation Party that day for residents at Presidio Springs Community Center, on Laguna Street, from 4 to 6 pm.
+The Housing Authority of City of SB may also have a Virtual Voting Registration and Preparation Party that day for residents at Presidio Springs Community Center, on Laguna Street, from 4 to 6 pm.

 We will be electing our Representative in Congress - in the US House, our senator in the US Senate and our California Governor, among others, on Election Day, November 6.
 You don’t have to vote on everything on the ballot!
 Pick your candidates and your issues and vote on those!
 Read Your Voter Information Guides from CA and from SB County for info in October.
 Practice on your sample ballot in the Guide.
 Get registered, then vote on your official ballot.